osu-cs340-ecampus/react-starter-app/README.md

 The package `forever` allows us to run multiple processes forever which will run outside of a terminal or ssh instance.
 This package is currently already listed in both `frontend/package.json` and `backend/package.json` dependencies, so when you ran `npm install` earlier, it should have installed that in both `/frontend` and `/backend` for you to be able to access.
 If for some reason this didn't happen, you can install it directly with `npm install forever --save`.

+> You must run any forever commands from the root of your project (where server.js is located).
+If you don't it will fail.
+For this project, that is `/backend` or `/frontend`

 For reasons beyond your control, running `forever` is a bit more complex on the school's FLIP server.
-Here is how to make it easy, run the following command from the root of your project:
+Here is how to make it easy, run the following command from the root of your project (`/backend` or `/frontend`):

 ```bash
 alias forever='./node_modules/forever/bin/forever'